What ABC Mobile Looks for on Every Submission

 - A photo accompanying each reported activity

-The only exception to the above requirements is when safety is at risk.
+Any scenario where a server's safety is at risk is an exception to the above requirements.
 A process server may leave the area and record the event details - including how the scenario became unsafe - once they have retreated to a safe location.

 Taking PicturesThe pictures you take in the field help support your attempts and services.
 Photos should include unique attributes to the address, such as: